 He fights polls to legalise his acts: Jaya Prada on Azam Khan

-Lucknow, Apr 09: Seeking a third term from Rampur Lok Sbha seat -- this time as a BJP candidate, Bollywood actor-turned-politician Jaya Prada attacked her one-time Samajwadi Party colleague and now a rival candidate Azam Khan, saying he is fighting polls to legalise his acts".
+Lucknow, Apr 09: Seeking a third term from Rampur Lok Sbha seat -- this time as a Bharatiya Janata Party (BJP) candidate, Bollywood actor-turned-politician Jaya Prada attacked her one-time Samajwadi Party (SP) colleague and now a rival candidate Azam Khan, saying "he is fighting polls to legalise his acts".

 I have an emotional attachment with the people of Rampur.
 I am here to work for them and make Narendra Modi our prime minister once again while Azam is fighting election to legalise his acts," Jaya Prada told PTI in an interview.